 'You will not be covered'

 This is misleading.
 Usually they are referring to cover for the excess.
-If you have Collision Damage Waiver (CDW), Theft protection and Third Party insurance than you have the main and legal cover you need to drive away the car.
+If you have Collision Damage Waiver (CDW), Theft protection and Third Party insurance then you have the main and legal cover you need to drive away the car.
 For other insurance cover please see the top tips section below.

 'We won't release the car'